ABC Organic Gardener Magazine latest issue magazine cover.

 Any garlic from overseas being sold in Australia now will have been sprayed with chemicals to extend shelf life.
 And all garlic imported into Australia has to be sprayed with the toxic biocide, methyl bromide.
 So it’s worth making the effort to find and buy Australian Garlic now, for both eating and planting.

-If you are a passionate garlic lover, there are also five important garlic events coming up, most of them open to the public.
+If you are a passionate garlic lover, there are also garlic events you could check out:

-They kick off on Saturday 15th February 2020 with the Meeniyan Garlic Festival.
-This is the fourth year of this community driven and organised event.
+The Meeniyan Garlic Festival, a community driven and organised event.
 They have Garlic Heaven, including garlic from many different garlic growers, and garlic-themed foods including beer and ice cream.
-There are also lots of activities for children, regional wines and cheeses and a range of garlic experts talking about garlic and other produce in the education centre.
-For more information
+There are also lots of activities for children, regional wines and cheeses and a range of garlic harvest experts talking about garlic and other produce in the education centre.

 Again in Tasmania, but in the north this time, is Tasmanian Natural Garlic & Tomatoes, Garlic and Tomato Festival in Selbourne.
-This is all happening on Sunday 15th March 2020.
 Again with speakers and food stalls and entertainment, there will be lots of garlic (and tomatoes) to taste and buy.
-For more information

-The other event is the garlic judging for the Australian Food Awards on the 19th February 2020.
+The other event is the garlic judging for the Australian Food Awards.
 This is not open to the public, and entries are only from commercial growers, big and small.
-Entries are open from the 26th of November 2019 until 7th February 2020.
-If you want to enter go here For more information

 Judging is always interesting for myself and my three fellow judges with 60 or so garlics to pull apart, smell and taste, both raw and cooked.
 I’ve been doing if for more that five years now, and every year I’m amazed at the beautiful array of Australian-grown garlic.
 The variations in flavour range from mild and sweet, to hot and spicy.
 Other words that are used to describe garlic are savoury, to peppery, fruity, citrusy, nutty, mellow and sulphurous.
 The results are usually released a couple of days later.